 Choclo con queso

 “Choclo con queso” literally means corn and cheese, simple as it is.
-Although this is a snack relatively small, it can be filling.
-We, cusqueños may claim that this is our favorite snack ever.
+Although this is a relatively small snack, it can be filling.
+We, cusqueños, may claim that this is our favorite snack ever.

 Cuy Meat

-Last but foremost we have the famous “cuy”.
+Lastly, but foremost, we have the famous “cuy”.
 We know, for some of you reading this blog, that guinea pigs are pets in your country, and you don’t even imagine eating them.

-“Cuy al Horno” is a guinea pig cooked in the oven.
-Both versions are served with Peruvian corn and potatoes, some restaurants offer it with “rocoto relleno” (stiffed Peruvian chili peppers)
+Then, there’s the “Cuy al Horno,” a guinea pig cooked in the oven.
+Both versions are served with Peruvian corn and potatoes; some restaurants offer it with “rocoto relleno” (stuffed Peruvian chili peppers)

 Honorable Mentions

-The 8 dishes we introduced to you are just a few of the vast repertory of Cusco’s traditional food, however, we’d like to mention the following dishes, snacks, and drinks:
+The 8 dishes we introduced to you are just a few of the vast repertoire of Cusco’s traditional food; however, we’d like to mention the following dishes, snacks, and drinks:

 Frutillada is made with a small, tastier “frutilla”, a type of strawberry native to the Peruvian Andes.
-Is a sweeter and safer substitute for Chicha de Jora, the traditional incas’ beer.
+It is a sweeter and safer substitute for Chicha de Jora, the traditional Inca beer.

-“Empanadas dulces” are small, rectangular pastries.
-They are made from flour, lard, egg, and cinnamon.
+These pastries are small and rectangular, made from flour, lard, egg, and cinnamon.
 Sweet sprinkles and a yolk topping adorn them.
 You’ll see several empanadas during Holy Week in Cusco.

 They are consumed with hot chocolate, stews, or fruit sweets like peach stew.
 You can also find them in bakeries and shops in the San Pedro Traditional Market in Cusco.

-Coca Tea: As you may know, this drink is useful against altitude sickness.
+Finally, we have the coca tea.
+Please, you don’t have to worry, coca leaves in Peru are legal, and, actually, they’re useful for lots of things, including altitude sickness.
 You can drink it in your hotel, restaurant, or eatery in Cusco City.

 Viagens Machu Picchu, journeys that inspire, moments that last.